Dal Khalsa (Sikh army): Invasion of Nader Shah

-In 1738, Nader Shah of the Persian Afsharid dynasty invaded Muhammad Shah's Mughal Empire.
+In 1738, Nader Shah of the Afsharid dynasty invaded Muhammad Shah's Mughal Empire.
 Nadir Shah defeated the Mughal Empire in the Battle of Karnal and proceeded to sack Delhi.
 During the panic before and after the Battle of Karnal, important functionaries of the Mughal Empire fled Delhi but were intercepted by small jathas of the Dal Khalsa and relieved of their wealth.
-Nadir Shah then gave Muhammad Shah back his title of Mughal Emperor but took away his royal treasury, including the Peacock Throne.
+Nadir Shah took away all the treasury, including the Peacock Throne.
 When Nadir Shah began his retreat, the Sikhs who had been seeking refuge in the Sivalik Hills came down from the mountains and mercilessly plundered the treasure of the Persian Army.
 Afterwards the Dal Khalsa established a fort at Dallewal near the Ravi river and began levying taxes in the area around Lahore.

 During this period, the Muslim historian Nur Mohammed, though full of contempt for Sikhs, was constrained to pay tribute to them of their character, in the following words:

 "In no case they would slay a coward, nor would they put an obstacle in the way of a fugitive.
 They do not plunder the wealth and ornaments of a woman, be she a well to do lady or a maid servant.
 There is no adultery among these dogs, nor are they mischievous people given to thieving.
 Whether a woman is young or old, they call her 'buriya' and asked her to get out of the way.
 The word 'buriya' in Indian language means 'an old lady'.
 There is no thief at all among these dogs, nor is there any house breaker born among these miscreants.
 They do not make friends with adulterers and house breakers, though their behaviors on the whole is not commendable."